Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+- Added new action hooks that is triggered after the output of download headers (for force download feature).

 = 2.3.7 =
 - Added a new action hook - wpec_before_file_download.
 - Added new action and filter hooks to the URL payment feature.